One of the most frequent questions from sports bettors is this: Where can I find the best odds?

 Odds on MLB

 The lengthy MLB season translates into lots of different betting opportunities to consider each day.
 Live betting is a great way to remain engaged as the action plays out, while the moneyline is a big needle mover for each contest.
-Here’s an example of MLB odds in action.
+Here’s an example of MLB odds in action on the PointsBet Michigan sportsbook app:

 - Detroit Tigers +140